wuerzlefish/Qlockwork/Readme.txt

 Events can be shown every five minutes on a particular day of the year as a textfeed.
 You can set them in "Events.h".
 Expand the array with events as shown in the default values.
-Set variables for recurrent texts to save RAM.
 You can set a color for every event.
+Do not change the first entry.
 There is no comma behind the last entry.

 Updates of the firmware could be uploaded via USB, OTA or the clocks webserver.